Tips for Successful Marriage Counselling: How to Prepare

 Tip 6: Practice Self Care

 Couples counselling is a great first step towards helping your marriage, but it can also be emotionally taxing.
 It is never easy to delve into your marital issues, especially when first starting out with marriage counselling.
 If possible, plan to have an easy day after your first appointment.
 Do something that makes you happy, away from your partner, so that you can take some time to reflect and recharge.
+If you don’t experience any improvement, consider talking to your couples therapist about individual therapy sessions.

-Marriage counselling can be a difficult process but is definitely worth the potential benefit.
+Marriage counselling can be a difficult therapy process but is definitely worth the potential benefits.
 It can help you to resolve past issues and differences, and understand your wife/husband better.
 A healthy marriage is key to a happy life but this takes time and effort.
 Hopefully this guide has you feeling a bit more prepared for the journey ahead.

-Note: Please seek help immediately if your partner engages in emotional or physical threats, or is abusive towards you or your children.
+Note: Please seek help immediately if your partner engages in emotional or physical threats or is abusive towards you or your children.
 You should always prioritise your own safety.

 24/7 Crisis Lines: